You don’t have to wait for probate to get your money, but you could end up losing big.

 There’s really two types of inheritance funding: an advance on your inheritance and a loan using your inheritance as collateral.
 Neither consider your credit when you apply, and you can’t find these options with a traditional lender.

 Also called probate advances, these are the most common type of inheritance financing.
-You transfer your right to your inheritance in exchange for a fee, rather than interest — but in some cases, interest factors in as well.
+You often transfer your right to your inheritance in exchange for a fee, rather than interest — though in some cases, interest factors in as well.

 Because you’re not actually taking out a loan, you don’t need to worry about repayments or needing strong credit to qualify.